 - Mobility: Office 365 is a cloud-based system rendering enough freedom to employees to collaborate with their immediate teams irrespective of where they are located worldwide.
 This aspect boosts productivity without any lag in getting tasks sorted.

 Who we are and what makes us an authority in the Industry?

-Flatworld Edge, a subsidiary of Flatworld Solutions, is an ISO certified global company that offers Outsourcing Services to support technology needs and equip and enable businesses to build efficient products and services.
+Flatworld EDGE, a subsidiary of Flatworld Solutions, is an ISO certified global company that offers Outsourcing Services to support technology needs and equip and enable businesses to build efficient products and services.
 As Office 365 migration services experts, we deliver services ranging from implementation and migration to upgrades and support.
-With over thousands of customers and millions of dollars client revenue in our portfolio, we are one of the fastest-growing technology companies in the world.
+With thousands of customers and millions of dollars in client revenue in our portfolio, we are one of the fastest-growing technology companies in the world.